- 1. Caramoan, Camarines Sur

 Batan Lighthouse, locally known as Basco Lighthouse, is a historical site where telegraph facilities operated during the American period until the end of World War II in Batanes Island.

-Not only are Basco Lighthouse adventures interesting as it's a great place to see a panoramic view of the province, but it’s one of the Batanes Island attractions that retained its vernacular architecture.
+Not only are Basco Lighthouse adventures interesting as it's a great place to see a panoramic view of the province, but it’s one of the Batanes tourist spots that retained its vernacular architecture.

 The Chocolate Hills in the province of Bohol are a stunning collection of geological formations that look like gigantic Kisses chocolates.
 These karst hills that change colors, green during the wet season and brown during the dry season, are actually made of limestone with marine corals and algae.